Sarah Perkins-Kirkpatrick - climate scientist with a strange fascination for extreme events

 • Member of the Australian Meteorological and Oceanographic Society

-• Organising committee for the Australian Meteorological and Oceanographic Society Annual Conference, Melbourne, February 2013.
+• Organising committee for the Australian Meteorological and Oceanographic Society Annual Conference, 2013, 2020.

-• Organising committee for the Greenhouse 2015 International conference, October 2015.
+• Organising committee for the Greenhouse International conference, Adelaide, 2013 and 2015.

 • Founding council member, YESS early career scientists’ global network